BRST, Ward identities, gauge dependence, and a functional renormalization group: Gauge dependence

 \section{Gauge dependence}

 The gauge dependence is a problem in quantum description of gauge theories.
-Any covariant quantization scheme (FP-method \cite{FP}, BV-formalism \cite{BV,BV1}, FRG approach \cite{Wet1,Wet2}, Gribov-Zwanziger theory \cite{Gribov,Zwanziger,Zwanziger1}) for gauge theories meets with the gauge dependence problem.
-Here we remind main aspects and solutions of the gauge dependence problem in the FP-method and the BV-formalism.
-We obtain new results concerning the gauge dependence problem of effective average action precisely on the level of flow equation.
+Any covariant quantization scheme (FP method \cite{FP}, BV formalism \cite{BV,BV1}, FRG approach \cite{Wet1,Wet2}, Gribov-Zwanziger theory \cite{Gribov,Zwanziger,Zwanziger1}) for gauge theories meets with the gauge-dependence problem.
+Here, we remember the main aspects and solutions of the gauge-dependence problem in the FP method and the BV formalism.
+We obtain new results concerning the gauge-dependence problem of the effective average action precisely on the level of the flow equation.